IBM/cloud-functions-workshops/101-workshop-nodejs/ex1-creating-and-invoking-actions/parameters.md

     ibmcloud fn action create hello-person hello-person.js
     ```

-    Now the action expects a single `person` parameter to have fields `name` and `place`.
+    Now the action expects a single `person` parameter to have the `name` and `place` fields.

-2. Invoke the action with a single `person` parameter that is valid JSON.
+2. Invoke the action with a single `person` parameter that is valid JSON:

     ```bash
     ibmcloud fn action invoke --result hello-person -p person '{"name": "Elrond", "place": "Rivendell"}'